-What is a Digital Collection or Digital Library?
+What Is a Digital Collection or Digital Library?

-What Does a Digital Document Library Look Like?
+What Does a Digital Library Look Like?

 There are many types of digital preservation – make sure that the approach your digitization partner takes matches your end goal.